scharm-to-charm/scharm-fitter/README.md

    nominal value shouldn't be use in the fit, but it should be checked.
 For now these errors are being filtered from the output stream.
- - Workspace creation produces about 5 files, only one of which we seem to need.
-Right now I'm deleting the others, should make sure this is safe.